-Doric, the asset manager, conducted a physical inspection and a records audit of the aircraft in September 2019.
-The condition of the aircraft and technical records were in compliance with the provisions of the lease agreement.
+Doric, the asset manager, conducted a physical inspection of the aircraft with MSN 110 in November as well as records audits of the aircraft with MSN 107 in September, with MSN 109 and 110 in November 2019.
+The condition of the aircraft and technical records were in compliance with the provisions of the respective lease agreement.